garfix/nligems/doc/internals.md

 In all systems, raw text is split into tokens.
 This means that words, numbers and punctuation characters are distinguished.

+- Lexicon lookup
+- Morphological analysis (Removes the prefixes and suffixes of a word to find the root form (present in the lexicon) For example: larger => large; finding => find; unable => able)
+- Open-ended token recognition (Recognizes words from an endless category that is not a good fit for a lexicon.
+Examples are ordinals: 42, forty-two, forty-second)
+- Proper names lookup in knowledge base
+- Proper names by matching (Proper names are recognized by fitting them into a pattern.
+For example: [A-Z][a-z]* van der [A-Z][a-z]*)
+- Quoted string recognition (le film "Horizons lointains")
+- Uses a part-of-speech tagger

 ##### Morphological Analysis

 In some systems the morphemes of words are distinguished.
 This helps keep the dictionary small, since inflections of words need not be stored.